 To the Citizens of the Commonwealth,

-The FFY 2019-2021 Child Care and Development Fund (CCDF) Block Grant State Plan is now pending review and approval by the Administration for Families and Children, Office of Child Care.
-The Office of Child Care will send to states an initial provisional approval letter in early October and the final approval letter anticipated in mid-November.
-The state plan is based on estimated receipts and should actual appropriation differ, the plan will be amended.
+The FFY 2019-2021 Child Care and Development Fund (CCDF) Block Grant State Plan is under review and awaiting approval by the Administration for Families and Children, Office of Child Care.
+The Office of Child Care issues an initial provisional approval letter in early October and the final approval letter is expected mid-November.
+The state plan is based on estimated receipts and is amended if actual appropriations differ.

 Eric T. Clark, Commissioner